tmieno2/GW_het_allocation_impact/Codes/note_data.md

 "tmmn":  Minimum Near-Surface Air Temperature (Kelvin) "tmmx":  Maximum Near-Surface Air Temperature (Kelvin) "pet" : Reference grass evaportranspiration (mm)
+	+ potential evapotranspiration
+		*  the amount of evaporation that would occur if a sufficient water source were available

 + gridMET data is also available in the Google Earth Engine Data Catalog, which can be accessed with the R library *rgee*